-The Interactive Gambling Act 2001 makes it illegal for gambling providers to offer some online services.
+The Interactive Gambling Act 2001 makes it illegal for gambling providers to offer some online services to people in Australia.
 Banned services include:

 - online casinos

 - in-play sports betting

 - sports betting services which do not hold an Australian licence